 The Company's Corporate Governance Policies recognise the value of providing current and relevant information to its shareholders and aims to promote and facilitate effective two-way communication with investors.
-The Company's Corporate Governance Policies outline various ways in which information is communicated to shareholders, and are available on the Company's website.
+The Company's Shareholder Communication Policy outlines various ways in which information is communicated to shareholders and is available on the Company's website.